-The Board of Directors' Nomination and Compensation Committee determines total remuneration levels for the members of Group Executive Management and decides on the award of any performance-based remuneration, informing the Board of Directors of its decisions at the Board meeting immediately following their decision.
+The Board's Nomination and Compensation Committee determines, at its own discretion, the amount of the overall remuneration paid to each individual member of Group Executive Management taking account of the fixed and variable elements involved as well as deciding on the amount of any performance-related remuneration paid.
+This Committee informs the Board of its decisions on these matters at the meeting held immediately thereafter.

-Details of the remuneration paid to the Board of Directors and Group Executive Management and of the Valora shares held by their members can be found in Note 5 to the financial statements of Valora Holding AG on page 123.
+Details of the remuneration paid to the Board of Directors and Group Executive Management and of the Valora shares held by their members can be found in note 5 to the financial statements of Valora Holding AG on page 109.